Reference Code backup Executable files

 –bamfiles, -b List of indexed bam files separated by spaces.

 –labels, -l User defined labels instead of default labels from file names.
-Multiple labels have to be separated by spaces, e.g. –labels sample1 sample2 sample3
+Multiple labels have to be separated by a space, e.g. –labels sample1 sample2 sample3

 –region, -r Region of the genome to limit the operation to - this is useful when testing parameters to reduce the computing time.
 The format is chr:start:end, for example –region chr10 or –region chr10:456700:891000.